 - Working towards improvement - rewarding top performers is easy, but what do we do with the rest?
 How do we keep people engaged after delivering the news of suboptimal performance?
 These questions are hard to answer.

-Useful tools for employee performance management
+Useful tools for your employee performance management system

 A decent performance management system implies that the managers have the right tools.
 Here are some of the most useful ones: